Constraining extra-fermion(s) from the Higgs boson data: The Higgs rate fits

-To conclude on Fig.(\ref{Fig:Ym}), one can say that the collider constraints from Higgs rate measurements on representative single EF models are already significant, especially in the low-mass regime where the allowed range for Yukawa coupling constants can be quite predictive.
-The constraints are sensitive to larger masses in cases of higher electric charges, as expected, and this indirect sensitivity on EF candidates can reach large mass scales up to $\sim 200$~TeV. \\ Concerning the constraints on the signs, as shown in Fig.(\ref{Fig:Ym}) based on the present Higgs data, the sign, $\tilde Y_{q'}<0$ [leading to $c_{\gamma\gamma}<0$], is preferred at $68.27\%{\rm C.L.}$ [except with absolute charges, $\vert Q_{q'} \vert \gtrsim 7$, i.e. in a range close to the $\vert Q_{q'} \vert_{\rm pert.}$ limit as illustrated in Fig.(\ref{Fig:EFcgg})] for any single extra-quark as it creates a constructive interference with the $W^\pm$-boson exchange increasing the diphoton rates.
+{\bf $\bullet$ Constraints on the signs of fundamental parameters:} Concerning the constraints on the signs, as shown in Fig.(\ref{Fig:Ym}) based on the present Higgs data, the sign, $\tilde Y_{q'}<0$ [leading to $c_{\gamma\gamma}<0$], is preferred at $68.27\%{\rm C.L.}$ [except with absolute charges, $\vert Q_{q'} \vert \gtrsim 7$, i.e. in a range close to the $\vert Q_{q'} \vert_{\rm pert.}$ limit as illustrated in Fig.(\ref{Fig:EFcgg})] for any single extra-quark as it creates a constructive interference with the $W^\pm$-boson exchange increasing the diphoton rates.
 The specific sign configuration, $\tilde Y_{q'}<0$, is selected by the two relevant best-fit points which pin down, $c_{\gamma\gamma}<0$, as obtained for extra-quarks in Fig.(\ref{Fig:EFcgg}).
 This predicted condition means that the Yukawa coupling constant [$-Y_{q'}$ in our conventions] must have a sign opposite to $m_{q'}$ which could be written, {

 }

 Related to this condition, there are comments on the configuration denoted as {\it dysfermiophilia} in the literature.
 As described at the end of Section~\ref{HRModif}, strictly speaking the $c_{t,b,\tau}$ parameters entering Eq.~(\ref{Eq:fusionR})-(\ref{Eq:diphoR}) -- whose values are generally given in best-fit plots such as the present ones in Fig.(\ref{Fig:cbVAR}) -- should in fact be understood as being, { } in our conventions of Lagrangian~(\ref{Eq:LagEff}), and similarly for $\epsilon_{b,\tau}c_{b,\tau}$; here the EF-exponent indicates that the parameter is considered within the context of an EF model (and remind that $m_t$, $Y_t$ are in the SM).
 Therefore, the {\it dysfermiophilia} property of increasing, $\Gamma_{\rm h\to \gamma\gamma}/\Gamma_{\rm h\to \gamma\gamma}^{\rm SM}$, via changing the top Yukawa sign is in fact relying on the possibility to have, $\epsilon_tc_t<0$, or equivalently, $\mbox{sign}(-Y^{\rm EF}_t/m^{\rm EF}_t)<0$.
 This makes sense as it is the sign of, $-Y^{\rm EF}_t/m^{\rm EF}_t$, which has a physical meaning and appears in $\Gamma_{\rm h\to \gamma\gamma}$ [see Eq.~(\ref{Eq:cexamII}) for an analogy with the $t'$-loop]. \\ The other comment is that the {\it dysfermiophilia} possibility of having, $\epsilon_tc_t<0$, can indeed gives rise to an acceptable agreement with the Higgs data (see {\it e.g.} Fig.(\ref{Fig:cbVAR})[d]) but it is not necessary to achieve a good agreement ({\it c.f.} Fig.(\ref{Fig:EFcgg}) where $\epsilon_tc_t=1$) since the constructive interference with the $W^\pm$-loop increasing the diphoton rates can be realized with an EF-loop inducing, $c_{\gamma\gamma}<0$. \\ Hence the above condition (\ref{Eq:ExtraDYS}) can be called an {\it extra-dysfermiophilia} as it is exactly the same as for the top quark transposed to an EF.
 Besides, this condition (\ref{Eq:ExtraDYS}) leads to a decrease of, $\sigma_{\rm gg\to h}/\sigma_{\rm gg\to h}^{\rm SM}$, for a single EF [see Eq.~(\ref{Eq:cexamI})] through negative $c_{gg}$ values [{\it c.f.} Fig.(\ref{Fig:EFcgg})].
 Generally speaking, an {\it extra-dysfermiophilia} is probably easier to realize than a {\it dysfermiophilia} due to the potentially higher degree of freedom (allowing to de-correlate EF masses and Yukawa couplings) which can come {\it e.g.} from additional mass terms not induced by EW symmetry breaking, like KK masses.